 These stories aren’t focused on your brand, but instead on your customers and what they bring to the table.
 That’s a refreshing perspective in a marketplace that’s often filled with calls to action.

-Even if you happen to be placing your bets in a crowded industry, each brand has a unique message to send.
-The hurdle to overcome, of course, is to tell it in a way that matters and aligns with your target audience.
+Establishing thought leadership is a critical goal for brands looking to differentiate themselves in a crowded landscape.
+Each brand has a unique message to send.
+The hurdle to overcome is to tell it in a way that matters and aligns with your target audience.

-There’s plenty of noise to be found on the internet — whether or not you go looking for it.
-Pop-up ads, an inbox full of newsletters, content that’s created in the masses, and the list goes on.
+There’s plenty of noise on the internet — whether or not you look for it.
+Pop-up ads, an inbox full of newsletters, content created for the masses, the list goes on.

-The smartest companies aren’t afraid to be different, bold or even pioneering.
-And they know that constantly pitching their sales objective isn’t the ticket to success.
+The smartest companies aren’t afraid to be different and bold.
+They know constantly pitching their sales objective isn’t the ticket to success.
 Rather, they know how vital it is to create shareable, interesting dialogues that keep attention.

-Just think of Spotify’s Year in Review, or those Superbowl commercials that always make you tear up as a real person shares how something impacted their life.
-No matter how you use customer stories, this angle is much more likely to draw someone in.
+Just think of Spotify’s Year in Review or those Superbowl commercials that always make you tear up as a real person shares how something impacted their life.
+This angle will likely draw someone in no matter how you use customer stories.

 As Hoeft says: